Clotilde (fl. 673)

 The charter was first published in 1681 by Jean Mabillon in his De Re diplomatica.
 As the document long predates the general adoption of Anno Domini dating, there was initially a dispute over whether it belonged to the reign of King Chlothar II or King Chlothar III.
 Modern historians confidently date it to the sixteenth year of the reign of Chlothar III, from which the Anno Domini date of 673 is deduced.
 This dating had cast doubt on the authenticity of the charter as the reign of Chlothar III was presumed to have been only fifteen years prior to the 19th century.

 The content of the charter is simple.
 Clotilde grants a number of properties to the Virgin Mary and to the nunnery which she is founding.
 The nunnery is to be led by her niece Mummola.
 Half of an additional estate at Fontenay-lès-Briis is promised to the monastery after Clotilde and Charicard have both died.
 Clotilde sets out the rule that the nuns shall follow, based on that of Luxeuil, and how Mummola's successors shall be elected.
-She calls down the wrath of the Holy Trinity on any who oppose the provisions of her charter.
+She includes a curse, calling down the wrath of the Holy Trinity on any who oppose the provisions of her charter.

 The charter was issued at Lamorlaye, a Merovingian palace north of Paris.
 The date and location suggest that Clotilde chose to have the charter witnessed on an occasion when important persons were at Lamorlaye for other reasons, perhaps the annual muster and review of warriors, rather than having convoked the meeting herself.

 Ecclesiastical witnesses include the bishop of Paris Agilbert, abbot Chrodecar, a lawyer named Rigobert.
 One Ermenric, who signs immediately after Agilbert, and is thus the chief layman present, is tentatively identified with the man of the same name who had been intendant of the royal domain under Clovis II.
 Two counts who witness, Vaning and Robert, had been close allies of the mayor of the palace Ebroin.
 The following witness is named Ghislemar, probably the son of Waratton, another mayor of the palace.